raspberrypilearning/star-collector/en/step_2.md

 --- task ---

 **Test:** Run your project and move the player to your star in Game view.
-Walk right into the Star.
+Walk into the Star.
 Notice that you can walk right through it!

 Change the coordinates of the star until you are happy with the position.